uga-libraries/general-aip/README.md

 ### Installation

+Use the configuration_template.py to make a file named configuration.py with file path variables for your local machine.

 FITS includes multiple identification tools, and we adjust which tools are used for particular formats (based on the file extension) to reduce the number of errors.
 1. Navigate to the "xml" folder in the FITS folder on your local machine.
 2. Open the "fits.xml" file